Research projects

 Project Description

-During the Nayaka and Maratha periods, the Tanjavur court in South India emerged as an important hub in the development of a new performative and literary culture, marked by unprecedented experimentations in theatre, dance and music forms.
-The project investigates the migration of texts and their literary motives—both secular and religious—across genres and media.
-Combining philological, literary, and social historical approaches, it aims to trace the processes of vernacularisation, hybridization, and transcreation that led to the canonization of new repertoires and shaped premodern Indian cultural politics.
-The doctoral candidate should have expertise in Sanskrit and at least one of the Indian languages relevant to the Tanjavur archives (Telugu, Tamil, Marathi, Persian), or be willing to acquire additional language skills during the Ph.D. period.
+During the Nayaka and Maratha periods, the Tanjavur court in South India emerged as an important hub in the development of a new performative and literary culture, marked by unprecedented experimentations in theatre, dance and music.
+This project will investigate the migration of texts and their literary motives—both secular and religious—across genres and media.
+Combining philological, literary, and social historical approaches, it aims to trace the processes of vernacularization, hybridization, and transcreation that led to the canonization of new repertoires and shaped premodern Indian cultural politics.

 Responsible PI